Worship services of the Church of Jesus Christ of Latter-day Saints: Priesthood meetings

 Men and boys 12 and older attend priesthood classes.
 Although all men and boys meet briefly at the beginning of the session for a prayer, hymn, and announcements, they then separate into classes.
 The men attend Elders Quorum.
-Boys are divided into priesthood quorums: Deacons (ages 12–13), Teachers (ages 14–15), and Priests (ages 16–18) Quorums.
+Boys are divided into priesthood quorums: Deacons (ages 12–13), Teachers (ages 14–15), and Priests (ages 16–18).
 Classes may be combined if class sizes are small.

 Relief Society and Young Women meetings

-Adult women attend Relief Society, and girls who are 12 to 17 attend Young Women.
-Occasionally, the Relief Society and Young Women meet briefly at the beginning of the session for a prayer, hymn, and announcements and then separate into classes, as the men and boys do.
-The Young Women are divided into multiple classes, but typically ages 12–13, ages 14–15, and ages 16–17 classes.
+Adult women attend Relief Society, and girls aged 12 to 17 attend Young Women.
+Occasionally, the Relief Society and Young Women meet briefly at the beginning of the session for a prayer, hymn, and announcements, and then separate into classes, as the men and boys do.
+The Young Women are divided into multiple classes, typically ages 12–13, 14–15, and 16–17.

 Primary

 Children younger than 12 attend Primary.
 Through the end of 2018, Primary consisted of two time blocks of 50 and 60 minutes.
-Beginning in January 2019, Primary now consists of a single 50-minute block.
+Beginning in January 2019, Primary consists of a single 50-minute block.
 Primary is generally divided into two groups: Senior Primary (ages 8–11) and Junior Primary (ages 4–7); young children from 18 months to 3 years of age may attend a nursery class.
 Primary classes generally consist of children born in the same calendar year.
-Usually, half of the Primary, such as Senior Primary, meet in separate classes, while the other half, Junior Primary, meet in sharing and singing time, and at the end of each block, the two are reversed.
+Usually, half of the Primary group, such as Senior Primary, meet in separate classes, while the other half, Junior Primary, meet for "sharing and singing time".
+At the end of each block, the two are reversed.
 Since January 2019, the 50-minute block for Primary includes singing time and instruction, with sharing time discontinued.
-Individual congregations will have the option of having the entire Primary meet for the instruction and singing time.
+Individual congregations have the option of having the entire Primary meet for instruction and singing time.